acushlakoncept/old_version_apple/README.md

-# 2014 APPLE'S WEBSITE WEBPAGE CLONE
+# APPLE'S WEBSITE WEBPAGE CLONE (2014)

 The goal of this project is to make a clone of an old version of the Apple website webpage (2014).

 > This project helps me master the concept of using images as a background and adding gradints to elements.
 > I learned to sized and position the page using correct semantic HTML elements appropriately.
 > Correctly setting up navigation bar.
+> Played around with media queries to work a bit on the site responsiveness even though the origin isn't.

 ![screenshot](./images/screenshot.jpg)